MarkBahr/javascript-matching-game-app/README.md

 Reshuffle – The reshuffle button takes the player to a new, identically looking page where the cards are assigned to different images, and the game level starts from the beginning, with all the cards face down and the score at zero.

-### Ways to Improve the Game
+### Plans to Improve the Game

-Here are some ideas for making the game better.
+Here are some plans I have for making the game better.

 - When a pair of cards is not a match, the game could flip the cards back over for you.
 - Each level of the game looks like a one page app, but the re-shuffle button actually contains a link to a new page that is copy of the first, only with the deck re-shuffled.
 I think the game could be slightly improved by incorporating an actual random reshuffle logic within the same page instead of taking the player to a new nearly identical HTML page.
 This might be accomplished by creating a dictionary with keys assigned to each image, and assign the buttons to the key numbers instead of images.
 That way, the images could be truly randomly re-assigned to buttons each time the re-shuffle button is pressed.
 - For those who might cheat, the game could add logic to prevent players from flipping over more than two cards at a time.
 - For those who love learning about the presidents, the game could be expanded to include all of the U.S. presidents, which would require 8 levels, since there have been 46 U.S. presidents.

-In conclusion, doing this project helped me to learn more about manipulating HTML elements using JavaScript.
+In conclusion, doing this project has helped me to learn more about manipulating HTML elements using JavaScript.
 I also learned to recognize the faces of even more U.S. presidents.